Skip to content

 Architecture and Key Features

-• Model Scaling: Implements compound scaling methods for depth and width to optimize performance across different model sizes.
+• Compound Model Scaling: It implements compound scaling methods for model depth and width, optimizing performance across different model sizes.

-• Auxiliary Head Training: Uses auxiliary loss heads during training for more robust feature learning, removed during inference to maintain speed.
+• Auxiliary Head Training: It utilizes auxiliary heads during the training phase to strengthen feature learning.
+These heads are then removed for inference to maintain high speed.

 Strengths